 D: September 24, 2018

 She followed the old woman to the steps that led down to the platform and stopped halfway down the first level of stairs—just enough so she could see the riders waiting.
 At least thirty people filled the area.
-The mortality determinator went berserk in her hand.
+Morty went berserk in her hand.
 She began to point-and-click, point-and-click, her stomach lurching with each positive result.
 Twelve showed up on her phone with death dates listed for today.
 Four others appeared with dates for the following few days.
 The remaining riders produced no results, one of them being the man in the grey suit, the other one she thought might be Mr. Davies.

 Name: Robert Davies